andreancardona/dr-meowio-frontend/README.md

 # Dr. Meowio
-###### An Addicting Game Built in React and Ruby on Rails in the style of Bejewled/Dr. Mario
+##### An Addicting Game Built in React and Ruby on Rails in the style of Bejewled/Dr. Mario

 * Dr. Meowio Front End Repo - https://github.com/johneckert/dr-meowrio-frontend
 * Dr. Meowio Back End Repo - https://github.com/johneckert/dr-meowrio-backend

-A Game Built in React and Ruby on Rails in the style of Bejewled/Dr. Mario

 # Live Demo
 You may Play at: